Genuinely Robust Inference for Clustered Data: The Cluster Score Bootstrap

-\begin{remark}[Practicality of the method] The convergence rate of $\hat\delta-\delta$ is unknown, but the inference is robust to the unknown rate due to the use of the self-normalized statistic.
-In particular, this implies that our inference procedure does \textit{not} require an estimation of the unknown index of stability $\alpha$.
-Furthermore, it is not necessary to estimate the unknown slowly varying function either.
-These features are practical advantages of our proposed method. $\blacktriangle$ \end{remark}
+\begin{remark}[Practicality of the method] Even though the convergence rate of $\widehat{\delta} - \delta$ is unknown, our inference remains valid because it is based on a self-normalized statistic.
+Moreover, our procedure does \emph{not} require estimation of the unknown stability index $\alpha$, nor is it necessary to estimate the slowly varying functions $L_1$ and $L_2$.
+These features represent important practical advantages of our proposed method, as these nuisance parameter estimation problems are well known to be challenging in the statistics literature. $\blacktriangle$ \end{remark}

-\begin{remark}[Finite sample non-invertibility of other cluster-based resampling methods] .
-Second, in finite samples, when regressors contain a cluster-specific binary treatment variable or other dummies variables that are highly correlated within a cluster, $\sum_{g\in \mathcal B_j} X_g'X_g$ can be often singular especially for small $b=|\mathcal B_j|$, and thus the subsampled OLS may not behave well for a non-negligible proportion of subsamples.
-This issue is also faced by other cluster-based resampling methods, such as the jackknife and bootstrap.
-In practice, several \textit{ad hoc} `fixes,' such as the use of generalized inverse or dropping such realizations, are employed.
-However, their theoretical implications remain unclear.
-Our cluster-robust score subsampling procedure avoids such an issue in a theoretically supported manner. $\blacktriangle$ \end{remark}
+\begin{remark}[Finite sample non-invertibility of other resampling methods] Compared with conventional resampling methods, the CS bootstrap offers two advantages.
+First, because it does not require recomputation of the inverse factor at each bootstrap iteration, the method is computationally more efficient.
+Second, and more importantly, in finite samples, when the regressors include a cluster-specific binary treatment variable or other dummies that are highly correlated within a cluster, the matrix $\sum_{g = 1}^G w_g^j X_g'X_g$ is often singular for small $b$, as is common in cluster-RCT settings.
+Consequently, the resampled OLS estimator may be undefined in a non-negligible fraction of bootstrap iterations.
+This problem also arises in other cluster-based resampling methods, such as the jackknife, subsampling, and the conventional bootstrap.
+In practice, several \textit{ad hoc} ``fixes,'' such as employing a generalized inverse or dropping such realizations, are often used, though their theoretical justification remains unclear.
+By contrast, the proposed CS bootstrap procedure, which relies on the full unweighted matrix $\sum_{g = 1}^G X_g'X_g$, avoids this issue in a theoretically supported manner. $\blacktriangle$ \end{remark}

+\begin{remark}[Inference using parametric bootstrap] The $t$-statistic has a complicated but well-defined class of limiting distributions, as illustrated in Figure~\ref{figure:limit_distribution}.
+A natural alternative approach is to bootstrap critical values from this known limiting distribution for inference, as suggested in \cite{cornea2015parametric}.
+However, this requires estimation of the unknown parameters: the index of stability $\alpha$ and the measure of limiting symmetry $p$ as defined in \eqref{eq:tail_balancing}.
+Our simulation results show that inference based on estimated values of $\alpha$ and $p$ performs poorly in finite sample.
+Moreover, estimating $\alpha$ and $p$ requires selecting tuning parameters that are inherently \textit{ad hoc} choices.
+The resulting inference is highly sensitive to this tuning and remains imprecise unless the number of clusters is quite large (e.g., exceeding 2000).
+For these reasons, we do not recommend this parametric bootstrap-based approach in our setup. $\blacktriangle$ \end{remark}